jamesstidard/Talk-Zoho/README.md

 ```

 ## Error Handling
 Zoho use a number of ways to inform the client of errors.
 For example, CRM always returns a 200 status code with a error message and code in the body, where as books will return more standard looking HTTP errors.
-Talk Zoho trys to unify these and raises a `tornado.web.HTTPError`.
+Talk Zoho tries to unify these and raises a `tornado.web.HTTPError`.
 Talk Zoho will also map the Zoho specific codes to their HTTP status code equivalent.
 ```python
 from tornado.web import HTTPError